9 to 5 (film): Remake

+Turkish adaptation

+There is an adaptation film titled Patron Duymasın (Don't Let the Boss Find Out), which was made in Turkey in 1985.
+Except for the fact that the two main oppressed characters are both men (the boss is also male), the script is almost identical.
+It has been performed by famous actors in Turkey and is occasionally broadcast on television.

 Home media

-In the early 1980s, the film was released on VHS and LaserDisc by CBS/Fox Video (a joint venture between CBS and 20th Century Fox).
+In 1981, the film was released on VHS and LaserDisc by Magnetic Video Corporation.
+It would be rereleased by its successor, CBS/Fox Video (a joint venture between CBS and 20th Century Fox) later that decade.
 The CBS/Fox Video release covered several countries, including the United States, the United Kingdom, Germany, the Netherlands, Japan and Australia.
 20th Century Fox Home Entertainment later released the film on DVD in the United States on April 17, 2001.
 In Australia, it was released on DVD in 2003 by 20th Century Fox Home Entertainment South Pacific, while in the United Kingdom it was released on DVD on March 6, 2006.
 During the 2000s, the film was in rotation on the Fox Movie Channel, a channel dedicated to 20th Century Fox Films.

 On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to The Walt Disney Company, and 9 to 5 was one of the films included in the deal.
 9 to 5 was made available on Disney's streaming service Disney+, which launched in 2019.